midn8hustlr/dotfiles-hyprland/README.md

 # dotfiles-hyprland
-My personal dotfiles based on hyprland and ags.
+My personal dotfiles based on hyprland and ags. (stll in dev)